-- 22. Don't force the tool; it will do the job better and safer at the rate for which it was designed.
-For example, do not try to cut wood faster than the motor can handle. - 23.
-Use the right tool.
-Do not try to force the saw to do something it was not designed to do.
-Don't force a tool or attachment to do a job for which it was not designed.
-Use the right blade for the job. - 24.
-Never leave the saw running unattended.
-Wait until the blade comes to a complete stop and then turn the main power switch to OFF and unplug the power cord when you are finished using the saw. - 25.
-Turn the main power switch to OFF and unplug the power cord before servicing the saw and when changing components or accessories such as blades, brake cartridges, and the like. - 26.
-Maintain the saw as specified in this manual.
-Keep tools sharp and clean for best and safest performance.
-Follow instructions for lubrication and changing accessories. - 27.
-Use only recommended accessories with the saw.
-Consult this manual for recommended accessories.
-The use of improper accessories may cause risk of injury.
-When servicing, use only identical replacement parts. - 28.
+- try to cut wood faster than the motor can handle. - attachment to do a job for which it was not designed.
+Use the right blade for the job. - power switch to OFF and unplug the power cord when you are finished using the saw. - components or accessories such as blades, brake cartridges, and the like. - Follow instructions for lubrication and changing accessories. - 28.
 Keep the top of the saw clean and free from clutter.
 Cluttered areas invite accidents.